OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 ## Adding a new variable
 The current variable editor table has the new variable row at the bottom of the table.
 Many users have can have lots of entries which cause this empty row to appear off the screen.
 We have moved the empty add row to the top of the table to make adding a variable quick and easy, no matter how many variables you have.
 You can click in the name cell to start adding a value or click the “Add new variable button” to create a new row.
-The video below shows a new variable being added.
+The video below shows adding new variable.

 <img class="gifplayer" src="https://i.octopus.com/blog/2017-07/adding-variables.png"  height="auto" width="100%" alt="Octopus Deploy adding variables" data-gif="https://i.octopus.com/blog/2017-07/adding-variables.gif">

 ## Adding multiple values to a scope

 We are planning to include the ability to add multiple values to one scope.
+This new function will make it easier to add a set of variables for a new environment.

 This action would appear as a dropdown on the add new variable button as “Add multiple values”.
-The adding experience would take place in the modal with the user defining the scope first.
+The adding experience will take place in the modal with the user defining the scope first.

 <img class="gifplayer" src="https://i.octopus.com/blog/2017-07/add-multi-values.png"  height="auto" width="100%" alt="Octopus Deploy adding variables" data-gif="https://i.octopus.com/blog/2017-07/add-multi-values.gif">